poser55/linked-db-rows/README.md

 #### Deleting a graph
 Refer to `DbExporter.getDeleteStatements()`.
 It does a db export first (using all the parameters of DbExporter).
-You should check that the export to json is correct first!
+You should check that the export to JSON is correct before proceeding!
 CAVEAT: `DbExporter.deleteRecursively()` really DELETES data!

+#### Remapping entries to add them somewhere else
+One can add a tree of linked db rows in *another* part of the graph of rows.
+E.g. one can take a blog entry (with its comments) and duplicate it on another user.
+Refer to the org.oser.tools.jdbc.DbExporterBasicTests#blog test: it takes a blog entry (with the blogpost, its comments and with the link to its user) and adds it to *another* user.

 #### Sakila database example
 The Sakila demo database https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila is used in tests (the arrays fields are disabled for inserts)